Przemysław Truściński

-Przemysław Truściński (born 15 December 1970 in Siedlce) Polish comics artist.
-He graduated Academy of Fine Arts In Łódź.
-He uses the Trust nickname.
+Przemysław Truściński (born 15 December 1970 in Siedlce) is a Polish comics artist.
+He graduated from the Academy of Fine Arts In Łódź.
+He uses the pseudonym Trust.

 Biography

 He has worked as a comics artist for Gazeta Wyborcza, Playboy, Machina and Newsweek and as an advertisement artist in Pepsi and Nescafe.
-Awarded several prizes in International Festival of Comics and Games in Łódź.
+He has been awarded several prizes in International Festival of Comics and Games in Łódź.
 His short stories anthology Trust - historia choroby was published 2003, but numerous other short comics were published in various magazines and anthologies.
 His work on press comic was gathered in the Komiks W-wa compilation.

 He is well known for his The Witcher game project.